TUD-IMB/fosanalysis/doc/GettingStarted.md

 As the peak identification could be missing valid cracks or identify peaks which are no cracks, this automatic approach is not always successful.
 To demonstrate how to correct those errors, we want to delete an obvious misreading, which results in the fourth crack.
 Also, from manual inspection of the specimen, we know, that at 3.9 m, whose rather small peak is not recognized as a crack.
-If the peak recognition is faulty in general, readjusting the parameters of \ref fosanalysis.finding.CrackFinder and/or \ref fosanalysis.sanitation.filtering.Filter is suggested.
+If the peak recognition is faulty in general, readjusting the parameters of \ref fosanalysis.finding.CrackFinder and/or \ref fosanalysis.preprocessing.filtering.Filter is suggested.
 The cracks are recalulated by default after modifying the list of cracks.

 ```.py